EagleAngelo/ISSTracker/README.md

 Refreshes given a set interval.
 In this case 5 seconds.
 Parameters can be adjusted in global variables.
 Don't go below 1 or 2 seconds though, as the ISS doesn't even refresh that often so it's a waste of API calls.

+If cloning be sure to replace the google maps javascript API key for yours:
+**apiKey: process.env.REACT_APP_BOOM_CHACA_LACA, -> apiKey: newApiKeyNumberHere,**

 ---

-UPDATE: unfortunately git pages wont allow cross domain references, meaning the Interntational Space Station API (which is hosted on an http domain, and not https) cannot be pulled by git pages.
+**UPDATE:** unfortunately git pages wont allow cross domain references, meaning the Interntational Space Station API (which is hosted on an http domain, and not https) cannot be pulled by git pages.
 This can still be run in a local server though
 There's also code inside in APP.js in the constructor and fetchCoordinates() that can be uncommented and used to replace the original code, in order to allow CORS anywhere but you gotta go to their website and request temporary permissions first.